KasparEtter/ef1p/pages/email/email.md

 - **No overlays**: CSS can be used to move HTML elements away from their default position in a document.
-  This becomes a problem when HTML elements in the quoted message can be moved above the [attribution line](https://en.wikipedia.org/wiki/Posting_style#Attribution_lines) since email users are trained to perceive everything above an attribution line, such as `Alice wrote:`, as coming from the sender of the message.
+  This becomes a problem when HTML elements in the quoted message can be moved above the [attribution line](https://en.wikipedia.org/wiki/Posting_style#Attribution_lines) since email users are trained to perceive everything above the attribution line as coming from the sender of the message.
-  I can think of three ways how HTML elements can be moved around with CSS but I wouldn't be surprised if CSS has more ways to achieve this.
+  I can think of three ways how HTML elements can be moved around with CSS, but I wouldn't be surprised if CSS has more ways to achieve this.
   Firstly, there is the [`position` property](https://developer.mozilla.org/en-US/docs/Web/CSS/position), with which elements can be moved relative to their default position or to an absolute position in the document.
-  Secondly, the [`transform` property](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) can be used to `translate` HTML elements (and to `scale` and `rotate` them).
+  Secondly, the [`transform` property](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) can be used to `translate` HTML elements (and to `scale` and to `rotate` them).
   Thirdly, [negative margins](https://www.quirksmode.org/blog/archives/2020/02/negative_margin.html)
   have a similar effect as `position: relative;`.
   Without having tested all possibilities,